AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 4. Payload Format

 This section describes how the encoded AV1 bitstream is encapsulated in RTP.
-All integer fields in the specifications are encoded as unsigned integers in network byte order.
+All integer fields in this specification are encoded as unsigned integers in network byte order.

 ### 4.1 RTP Header Usage